singhsarvagya/wikipedia_movie_rating/README.md

 # Wikipedia Movie Rating

 A Tampermonkey script which display movie rating on top of Wikipedia page.
-Once you create the Tampermonkey script you'll need to add the OMDB api key to the key script manually.
+Once you create the Tampermonkey script you'll need to add the OMDB api key to the script [here](https://github.com/singhsarvagya/wikipedia_movie_rating/blob/a084daaf1eda39d34694d2814e7eb5108e768a81/script.js#L14) manually.

 ### Without the script